 language.
 It never means ecstatic talk.
 It never means like ‘glossa’ can

 mean: broken, erratic, or ecstatic sounds that maybe don’t mean anything.
 This word always means a known language.

 Now the thing that’s important to notice is that in this

 context Luke drops back and forth between these two words.
 Sometimes he says, “glossa.”
 Sometimes he says, “dialektos.”
 This indicates, it identifies for us,

 specifically what he has in mind, and that is a known language.
-So either word is used.
+So, either word is used.
 And

 this “glossa” which could mean ecstatic